Best stand mixers – the top food mixers for baking and kneading dough | Ideal Home

 It’s perfect for compact kitchens or small batch bakers, plus there’s no compromise on features.
 It’ll run the same hub attachments as its bigger brother and it’s just as powerful.
 There’s also a choice of stunning colours, from the covetable Twilight Blue to on-trend Guava Glaze.

 In testing, this mixer did a great job creating super-stretchy pizza dough, light fluffy sponge and whisking egg whites to perfect peaks, while making minimal noise.

 Downside: there’s not a lot of space at the edge of the bowl for adding ingredients, and there is no splashguard.
 Also, its stability could be improved when tipped back – the same size of motor in the head means it can briefly lift the base.

 Ideal Home’s rating: 4 out of 5 stars

-Buy now: KitchenAid Artisan Mini stand mixer, £449, John Lewis
+Buy now: KitchenAid Artisan Mini stand mixer, £349, KitchenAid

-3. Morphy Richards 400015 Total Control Stand Mixer – best for beginners

-If you’re never quite sure when batters are thoroughly combined or how long it takes to knead dough, meet the stand mixer made for baking newbies.
-The Total Control comes with six programmed presets for egg whites, whipping cream, sponge, buttercream, white bread dough and multigrain dough (these can be paused, too).
-There are six speeds plus the option to pulse for other baking tasks.

-4. KitchenAid 5KSM7580X Artisan 6.9l bowl-lift stand mixer – best for batch baking
+8. KitchenAid 5KSM7580X Artisan 6.9l bowl-lift stand mixer – best stand mixer for batch baking

 One for the serious bakers out there.
 This super-sized Artisan mixer comes with a 6.9-litre bowl, which can accommodate a whopping 2.2kg of plain flour, 19 egg whites, 4.5kg of cake batter or 1.9 litres of cream.
 Need to make cookies?
 This stand mixer can squeeze in enough dough to make up to 14 dozen.